-As of February 28, 2017 and February 29, 2016, there were no outstanding borrowings under the Credit Facility and the Company was in compliance with all of the limitations and requirements of the Credit Facility.
-Financing costs of \$2.7 million related to the Credit Facility have been capitalized and are being amortized over the term of the facility.
-For the years ended February 28, 2017, February 29, 2016 and February 28, 2015, we recorded \$0.4 million, \$0.7 million and \$0.9 million of interest expense, respectively.
-For the years ended February 28, 2017, February 29, 2016 and February 28, 2015, we recorded \$0.1 million, \$0.1 million and \$0.3 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
-During the year ended February 28, 2017, there were no outstanding borrowings under the Credit Facility.
-The interest rate during the year ended February 29, 2016 on the outstanding borrowings under the Credit Facility was 6.00%.
-During the year ended February 29, 2016, the average dollar amount of outstanding borrowings under the Credit Facility was \$4.4 million.
+As of February 28, 2018 and February 28, 2017, there were no outstanding borrowings under the Credit Facility and the Company was in compliance with all of the limitations and requirements of the Credit Facility.
+Financing costs of \$3.1 million related to the Credit Facility have been capitalized and are being amortized over the term of the facility.
+For the years ended February 28, 2018, February 28, 2017 and February 29, 2016, we recorded \$0.8 million, \$0.4 million and \$0.7 million of interest expense, respectively, which includes commitment and administrative agent fees.

+For the years ended February 28, 2018, February 28, 2017 and February 29, 2016, we recorded \$0.1 million, \$0.1 million and \$0.1 million of amortization of deferred financing costs related to the Credit Facility and Revolving Facility, respectively.
+Interest expense and amortization of deferred financing costs are reported as interest and debt financing expense on the consolidated statements of operations.
+For the fiscal year ended February 28, 2018, the average borrowings outstanding and the weighted average interest rate on outstanding borrowings under the Credit Facility was approximately \$7.1 million and 6.02%, respectively.
+For the fiscal year ended February 28, 2017, there were no outstanding borrowings under the Credit Facility.
+For the fiscal year ended February 29, 2016, the average borrowings outstanding under the Credit Facility was approximately \$4.4 million and the weighted average interest rate on the outstanding borrowings was 6.00%.

 The Credit Facility contains limitations as to how borrowed funds may be used, such as restrictions on industry concentrations, asset size, weighted average life, currency denomination and collateral interests.
 The Credit Facility also includes certain requirements relating to portfolio performance, the violation of which could result in the limit of further advances and, in some cases, result in an event of default, allowing the lenders to accelerate repayment of amounts owed thereunder.
 The Credit Facility has an eight year term, consisting of a three year period (the "Revolving Period"), under which the Company may make and repay borrowings, and a final maturity five years from the end of the Revolving Period.
 Availability on the Credit Facility will be subject to a borrowing base calculation, based on, among other things, applicable advance rates (which vary from 50.0% to 75.0% of par or fair value depending on the type of loan asset) and the value of certain "eligible" loan assets included as part of the Borrowing Base.
-Funds may be borrowed at the greater of the prevailing LIBOR rate and 2.00%, plus an applicable margin of 5.50%.
-At the Company's option, funds may be borrowed based on an alternative base rate, which in no event will be less than 3.00%, and the applicable margin over such alternative base rate is 4.50%.
-In addition, the Company will pay the lenders a commitment fee of 0.75% per year on the unused amount of the Credit Facility for the duration of the Revolving Period.
+Funds may be borrowed at the greater of the prevailing one-month LIBOR rate and 1.00%, plus an applicable margin of 4.75%.
+At the Company's option, funds may be borrowed based on an alternative base rate, which in no event will be less than 2.00%, and the applicable margin over such alternative base rate is 3.75%.
+In addition, the Company will pay the lenders a commitment fee of 0.75% per year (or 0.50% if the ratio of advances outstanding to aggregate commitments is greater than or equal to 50%) on the unused amount of the Credit Facility for the duration of the Revolving Period.